-Becky Prestwich is a regular writer on Holby City and Doctors.
-She has written four Afternoon Dramas for BBC Radio 4 (one of which, Just the Three of Us, has been nominated for The Tinniswood Award 2021 for Best Audio Drama), has written for BBC3 and has an original crime drama in development with Lime Pictures.
-As a playwright, she specialises in work with community casts and in non-traditional theatre spaces, including Chip Shop Chips (Box of Tricks Theatre) and Under the Market Roof (Junction 8 Theatre).
-Her community play for the reopening of the Bolton Octagon has now been reimagined as an audio piece and recorded by the Young Octagon actors.
+Becky Prestwich is a regular writer on Doctors and Casualty – as well as having written 9x episodes for Holby City.
+She has written five Afternoon Dramas for BBC Radio 4 – including Just The Three Of Us – nominated for a Tinniswood Award for best audio drama.
+She has written for BBC3 and has an original pilot in development with Rollem Productions.
+As a playwright, she specialises in work with community casts and in non-traditional theatre spaces, including Chip Shop Chips (Box of Tricks Theatre), Under the Market Roof (Junction 8 Theatre) and One Night in Bolton (Octagon Theatre).
+Becky is currently an Associate Playwright at Box of Tricks Theatre.

 Original drama under option.
 Pilot script commissioned.

 Drama inserts for a new investigative piece for BBC3, currently available on BBC iPlayer.

 Commissioned to write the pilot episode of original drama series WARD 4 as part of this prestigious programme.